papers-we-love/mumbai/README.md

-# Papers We ❤ Mumbai
+# Papers We Love Mumbai

 This is the repository for the Mumbai(India) chapter of Papers We Love.
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/mumbai/blob/master/code-of-conduct.md).